 A Big Bouquet

 This year, the Garden of Hope will have flowers.
 Lots of flowers.
 “They’ll make the garden a more beautiful and inviting place, and will also help with pollination,” Amy says.
 “Many of the flowers, such as nasturtiums, are edible.”

 Vegetables, fruits and grains are chock full of phytochemicals, which are naturally-occurring chemicals in plants "that may prevent cancer from occurring or from spreading,” says Dena Champion, MS, RD, LD, CNSC, an outpatient clinical oncology dietician at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).

-There will be 32 different vegetables, fruits and herbs in the Garden of Hope this year.
-"Instead of focusing on just a few vegetables, focus on eating a wide variety because they all contain different phytochemicals, and we suspect that’s more important than trying to focus on any one or two 'perfect' foods,” Dena says.
-“The goal is to fill your plate—and your harvesting bag—with a rainbow of colors.”
+There will be more than 35 different vegetables, fruits and herbs in the Garden of Hope this year, including new additions like Thai basil, Asian cabbage, garlic, Greek oregano, yams and pak choi.
+"Instead of focusing on just a few vegetables, focus on eating a wide variety because they all contain different phytochemicals, and we suspect that’s more important than trying to focus on any one or two 'perfect' foods,” Champion says.
+“The goal is to fill your plate – and your harvesting bag – with a rainbow of colors.”

 Jim’s Great Gazpacho

-Cooking classes are led by Chef Jim Warner, program director of Nutrition Services at The Ohio State University Wexner Medical Center.
-“My favorite is his gazpacho,” Dena says of the cold, tomato-based soup Jim loves to prepare.
-“It’s so fresh and delicious, and we’ll definitely ask him make it.”
+Cooking classes are led by Chef Jim Warner, program director of nutrition services at The Ohio State University Wexner Medical Center.
+“My favorite is his gazpacho,” Champion says of the cold, tomato-based soup Jim loves to prepare.
+“It’s so fresh and delicious, and we’ll definitely ask him to make it.”